v-nakon/vk.com_parse_user_from_group/README.md

 # vk.com_parse_user_from_group
+USE VK.COM API METHOD "groups.getMembers"
-vk.com parse user from group and write to file
+vk.com parse user from group and write to file.

 To run the program you need a vk.com secret token.
 You need to create your application and get the key(SECRET TOKEN).